The NATO CSEL Course is to prepare NCS & NFS CSELs on how to carry out their duties and responsibilities as a NATO CSEL.

 Given references, and presentations on present global security environment challenges faced by the NATO alliance.
 The student will effectively demonstrate the ability to provide advice to commanders.

-NCOs (OR-9) who are assigned for the national or NATO CSEL.
-OPR and Co-OPR will establish the course loading prioritisation.
+NCOs (OR-9) who are selected/assigned to a National or NATO CSEL position.
+OPR and Co-OPR will establish the course loading prioritisation with prioity given to personnel selected/assigned to NATO CSEL positions.

 ||English 3333 IAW STANAG 6001